Curtain Antennas

 Bi-square Patterns

-Distributed feed 7 MHz bi-square patterns for 138 foot high distributed feed bisquare.
+Distributed feed 7 MHz bi-square patterns for a 138-foot high distributed feed W8JI style bisquare.
 This antenna is a "square" 68 feet on each side, for a total of 272 feet of wire.
-The apex of the upper two wires is at 138 feet:
+The upper two wires apex is at 138 feet:

 The bi-square above has 10.34 -8.5 = 1.84 dBd gain.
-Increasing height only has a minimal effect on gain.
-For example at 200 feet apex height the 40 meter gain only increases 3/4 dB.
+Increasing height only has a minimal effect on gain on 40 meters (the higher band).
+For example, at 200 feet apex height the 40 meter gain only increases 3/4 dB over performance at 130 feet.

 The 80 Meter pattern of 40 meter distributed feed bi-square is shown below: